LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 6.??.??
+*Released*: ??
+- Fix Issue 51909: Hit Selection Dialog should show field-modal__field_dot next to fields that have criteria

 ### version 6.18.2
 *Released*: 29 January 2025
 - Merge from release25.1-SNAPSHOT to develop